How Does the Scrap Metal Recycling Industry Work?

 Do you have a collection of ancient tools in your garage?
 Sell them for scrap instead of tossing the trash.
 Tools, like other scrap metal products, have a high value based on the material they are composed of.

-To obtain the most money for your equipment, make sure they’re clean, just like appliances.
+To obtain the most money for your equipment, ensure they’re clean, just like appliances.

 9) Computer Parts

-Sell an old, bulky computer for scrap if you need to get rid of it.
+If you need to get rid of an old, bulky computer, sell it for scrap.
 While you can sell a computer tower as is, you’ll make more money if you disassemble it and sell the individual components for scrap.

-You can also sell any outdated computer-related cables or wires that you no longer use.
+You can also sell outdated computer-related cables or wires you no longer use.
 Cables are almost as valuable as computers in terms of scrap metal!

 What Happens to Metal After It Goes to a Scrap Yard?